 Category 2: Costs and Contracts

 Genworth’s Cost of Care survey for 2020 shows Assisted Living Facilities cost about $4,300 a month and about $8,821 for a private room (per person).
-However, ALFs can accommodate elderly couples even if each one has different care needs like a spouse with dementia who needs help administering medication and ADLs.
+However, assisted living is the perfect place for elderly couples who have different care needs.
+For example, a spouse has dementia and requires medication management and dementia home care.
 The spouse without extra care needs would only pay for accommodation and services.

 Each care home draws on specific principles such as religious or cultural beliefs.
-Regardless of the principles, make sure the community emphasizes personal dignity and independence.
+Regardless of the principles, the community should protect their personal dignity and independence.
 A stellar community allows freedom of choice, privacy, and autonomy in a home-like setting.